 SalesZeroWithTable = VAR ForceZero = COUNTROWS ( ZeroGrain ) > 0 VAR Amt = [Sales Amount] + IF ( ForceZero, 0 ) RETURN Amt

 The result is the very same as the previous measure.
 The main advantage of using the ZeroGrain table is that the logic to decide whether to show BLANK or zero can now be much more complex.
-The price, in terms of performance, is due at process time, no longer at query time.
+The price, in terms of performance, is due at process time and no longer at query time.

 If the size of the ZeroGrain table is too large, you can change its granularity.
 For example, a good option would be to create the ZeroGrain table at the month granularity instead of the day granularity.
 By following this path, you reduce the size of the ZeroGrain table but, at the same time, you lose the option of using a regular strong relationship between Date and ZeroGrain.
 This can be easily solved by relying on a many-to-many cardinality relationship based on the YearMonth column.
 The increase in complexity due to the many-to-many cardinality relationship is mitigated by the reduced size of the ZeroGrain table and the two options work at comparable speed.

-The code of the calculation items is the same as the measure; therefore, we do now show it in the article.
+The code of the calculation items is the same as the measure; therefore, we do not show it in the article.
 If you are interested in the calculation group solution, you can find it in the downloadable content of this article.
 The result is visible in the next figure, where we used the calculation group on the columns of the report, which is filtering only 2008.
-You can easily appreciate that when the Show blank calculation item is selected, the result is blank, whereas when Show zero is selected, the countries with no sales show zero instead.
+You can easily appreciate that when the Show blank calculation item is selected, the result is blank; whereas when Show zero is selected, the countries with no sales show a zero instead.

 Create a summary table for the requested totals over set of groups.